| CusterMen MENU: | Italian Campaign | At The Front | Books | Armies | Maps | 85th Division | GI Biographies | Websites |

 only on one side.
 It was the kind that was hung from a balcony or

 window.
 The chicken?
 Well, I guess it was one that was liberated and invited to the Victory Dinner celebration.
 Like I said before, the censors limited you as to what subjects you could photograph.
-I guess a photo of a GI with a chicken on his head was no security risk. |
+I guess a photo of a GI with a chicken on his head was no security risk.
+Several of these above photos were printed with permission in the book "Dieci giorni di guerra" (10 Days of War) by Luca Valente, published by Cierre edizioni 2006. |

 Explanation of photo quality.
 Even though these photos were taken with a captured German camera using 120mm film, the photos were developed only in 2.5 inch size; i.e., the prints were same size as the negative.
-These scanned images were made from those 50-year old prints as the negatives were lost or damaged. |
+These scanned images were made from those 50-year old prints as the negatives were lost or damaged |

 The German Helmet - Photo is yours truly wearing the same helmet shown in photo above with the chicken on it.
 This photo was taken probably